lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab1.md

 If a person is in the military, they get a 15% discount if they spend $150 or more.
 The discount for military is 10% otherwise.
 If they are not in the military, they get no discount.
-Everyone pays a 5% sales tax on purchases of any amount.
+Everyone pays a 5% sales tax on purchases of any amount, but the 5% sale tax is applied after any discount.

 ### Requirements
 * Write your program in a file called `lab1.c` in your